 IBM Director Console displays the logical platform icon for a virtual machine object.
 VMM adds a second icon to the virtual machine object to depict status information about the virtual machine.
 VMM obtains the status information from the virtualization application.
-For example, a virtual machine that is powered-on is represented in IBM Director Console as $\mathbf{m} \geq \mathbf{.}$
+For example, a virtual machine that is turned on is represented in IBM Director Console as $\mathbf{m} \ge$ .